-- Divers may be used for reporting the contact area.
-Divers are essential for determining the location of single or multi pinnacle contact areas. - Contact area(s) can also be reported by soundings taken around the ship using a lead line or other device.
-Use the form provided for reporting.
-Sketches are greatly encouraged. - Use an attending pilot boat, tug or FRC to obtain soundings around the ship. - Be aware that softer bottom materials like mud and clay tend to mound and rise against the bow and will create seemingly odd or questionable depth readings.
+- Contact area can be reported by soundings taken around the ship using a lead line or other device.
+Use the form provided in this manual for reporting values.
+Sketches are greatly encouraged.
+Measuring the distance from the deck edge for example, to the bottom, will be fine provided the list (in degrees) is also noted and can be allowed for by RRDA. - Divers may be used for reporting the contact area.
+Divers are essential for determining the location of single or multi pinnacle contact areas. - Use an attending pilot boat, tug or FRC to obtain soundings around the ship. - Be aware that softer bottom materials like mud and clay tend to mound and rise against the bow and will create seemingly odd or questionable depth readings.
 Trust your readings and report them as measured. - Be aware that strong currents may cause scouring and deposit, moving sand around the hull, which will cause variations in the sounding.